strawgate/fastmcp-agents/docs/tools/rewriting.md

 wrapped_tool = transform_tool(
     original_tool_definition,
-    frontend_server, # The server the tool belongs to name="get_weather_enhanced", # Give the wrapped tool a new name description="Gets the weather with enhanced pre/post processing.", pre_call_hook=pre_call_hook,
+    # frontend_server, # The server the tool belongs to - Removed as transform_tool doesn't take a server
+    name="get_weather_enhanced", # Give the wrapped tool a new name description="Gets the weather with enhanced pre/post processing.", pre_call_hook=pre_call_hook,